Umaralp/Steganography/README.md

-# secure data hiding in images using steganography
+# Secure Data Hiding in Images using Steganography

 ## 📌 Overview
 This project implements image steganography using Python and OpenCV.
 It allows users to hide secret messages inside an image while ensuring security with passcode protection for decryption.